boostorg/variant2/README.md

 ## expected.hpp

 The class `boost::variant2::expected<T, E...>` represents the return type of an operation that may potentially fail.
-It contains either the expected result of type `T`, or a reason for the failure of one of the error types in `E...`.
-Internally, this is represented as `variant<T, E...>`.
+It contains either the expected result of type `T`, or a reason for the failure, of one of the error types in `E...`.
+Internally, this is stored as `variant<T, E...>`.

+See [its documentation](doc/expected.md) for more information.